Surviving the Winter with The Home Heating Shop

 Make up an emergency bag of warm clothes, one set for each member of your family.

-For each person include at least 1 kagool (all sizes under £8 each here), 1 pair wellies (Dunlop Wellies under £15 a pair here), 2 pairs of socks, warm jumpers 2 or 3 T-shirts, gloves, warm trousers, waterproof over trousers (Under £6 a pair here) a woolly hat, a change of underwear and menstrual products for those who may need them.
-And pack a bag of towels.
+For each person include at least 1 kagool (all sizes under £10 each here), 1 pair wellies (Dunlop Wellies under £15 a pair here), 2 pairs of socks, warm jumpers 2 or 3 T-shirts, gloves, warm trousers, waterproof over trousers (Under £10 a pair here) a woolly hat, a change of underwear, add pack a bag of towels and sanitary products for those who may need them.

 4. To have enough to eat: